 But greater longevity can also be a double-edged sword—dramatically increasing the lifetime cost of care we may require.
-In fact, the same healthy 65-year-old couple can expect to pay an estimated $300,000 in out-of-pocket health care expenses over the course of their retirement.2 And that doesn’t include the cost of long-term care (which isn’t covered by Medicare and which statistics say 70% of us will need at some point during our lives).3
+In fact, the same healthy 65-year-old couple can expect to pay an estimated $315,000 in out-of-pocket health care expenses over the course of their retirement.2 And that doesn’t include the cost of long-term care (which isn’t covered by Medicare and which statistics say 7 out of every 10 of us will require at some point during our lives).3

 For most of us, the days of a 10-year sedentary, low-cost retirement are a thing of the past.
 Careful and thoughtful planning are more important than ever—starting with the decisions you make about Medicare coverage.